 Types Of Wheat

-There are several kinds of berries you can grind, therefore, I’d keep it simple in the beginning.
+There are several kinds of berries you can grind, so, I’d keep it simple in the beginning.
 Stick with the basics that I mentioned above.
 I’ll describe the differences below:

 Hard Red & White – These two are used mainly for making bread.
 Red is more of a nuttier taste and your bread will be darker.
 White is my personal favorite.
 It makes a golden brown bread with a wonderful taste and texture.
 I even make pizza dough with it!